aviaryhq/cloudglue-mcp-server/README.md

 ## Tools

-The following CloudGlue tools are available to the LLM:
+The following Cloudglue tools are available to the LLM:

 **Chat with Videos**